lwhitelock/ITGlue-Hudu-Migration/README.md

 ___
 # Please Read!

-_This project relies on external libraries, please read this carefully_ We use the Magick.NET libraries that you can find here https://github.com/dlemstra/Magick.NET/ for image type validation and metadata building.
+_This project currently distributes but no longer relies on external libraries, please read this carefully_ We use the Magick.NET libraries that you can find here https://github.com/dlemstra/Magick.NET/ for image type validation and metadata building.

 Please review the licensed rights for Magick.NET here https://github.com/dlemstra/Magick.NET/blob/main/License.txt